TrendingTechnology/larua/README.md

 **New requirement as of 0.9**
 As of previous version there has been a 'limit' to the site name overall.
 It's a bug that i haven't felt like fixing yet, but it basically limits your site/blog name to ~12 characters.
 Anything higher will screw up it's alignment.
 So just a FYI for now.

-**Image of the theme**
-An image of the latest version is included in the theme as you can see in Cerulean.png.

 # Use
 - Download the package from the releases page and extract in your Ghost' 'content/theme' folder